 Iron on clothing labels are most often used for:

-- Clothes, and bed and bath linens for residents in nursing homes, assisted living facilities, group homes, and other places where laundry labels are essential.
+- Clothes, as well as bed and bath linens for residents in nursing homes, assisted living facilities, group homes, and other places where laundry labels are essential.

-- Homes where it is helpful to label linens and bedding for sorting after the laundry, such as “Queen”, “King” etc.
+- Larger homes where it’s helpful to label linens and bedding for sorting after the laundry, such as “Queen,” “King,” etc.

 Tips for applying iron on labels:

 It’s Mine!
-Labels has 7 different types of iron on clothing labels for customers to choose from, and lots of colors, fonts and icons to make them unique.
-We are always happy to give advice via e-mail, or over the telephone, at (866) 695-2235!
+Labels has seven different types of iron on clothing labels for customers to choose from and lots of colors, fonts, and icons to make them unique.
+If you have any questions about how to iron name labels on clothing, know that we are always happy to give advice via email, or over the telephone, at (866) 695-2235!